hire-us/hire-us/README.md

 We intentionally built a team with all Russian speakers to eliminate communication barriers.

 But most of the team has daily experience in writing and verbal communications in English.
-All our documents in English, code comments, apparently, too.
+All our documents are in English, code comments, apparently, too.

 # About processes